KontinuaFoundation/readers/README.md

 ### Running the Project

 In XCode you can use the "preview" view, or the "simulator" view.
 Once you have the server up and running, both views will work and show you the current status of the app.
+In Android Studio you can use the "preview" view on the right hand side of the IDE.
+Please ensure you choose a tablet for both versions!!

 ### SwiftLint